Object-unital groupoid graded modules: The ungrading functor

-\begin{proof} The proofs of i) $\Rightarrow$ ii), i) $\Rightarrow$ iii) and iii) $\Rightarrow$ i) are as in the ungraded case, also the part ii) $\Rightarrow$ i) is done in a similar way, just taking into account the Five Lemma for abelian categories (\cite[Theorem 5.9]{DB}). \end{proof}
+\begin{proof} The ungraded proof of the implication (i)$\Rightarrow$(ii) and the equivalence (i) $\Leftrightarrow$ (iii) (see e.g. \cite{R79}) carry over to the graded situation, taking into account Lemma \ref{lem:GRADEDLEMMA}.
+The implication (ii)$\Rightarrow$(i) can be proved in a similar way, using the Five Lemma for abelian categories (see e.g. \cite[Theorem 5.9]{DB}). \end{proof}